-adrenergic agonist. ATC code:

 In a 26-week, placebo- and active (open label tiotropium)-controlled study in 2,059 patients, the mean improvement relative to baseline in FEV1

 at 5 minutes was 0.12 L and 0.13 L for Onbrez Breezhaler 150 microgram and 300 microgram once-daily, respectively, and the mean peak improvement, relative to baseline, after the first dose (Day 1) was 0.19 L and 0.24 L, respectively, and improved to 0.23 L and 0.26 L, respectively, when pharmacodynamic steady-state was reached (Day 14).
 At the primary end point (Week 12), both Onbrez Breezhaler 150 microgram and 300 microgram once-daily treatment groups showed a significantly higher trough FEV1

 value compared to placebo (both 0.18 L, p<0.001) and to tiotropium (0.05 L, p=0.004, and 0.04 L, p=0.01, respectively).

 In this study, 12-hour serial spirometric measurements were performed in a subset of patients throughout daytime hours (12 hours).
 Serial FEV1

 values over 12 hours at Day 1 and trough FEV1

 values at Day 2 are shown in Figure 1, and at Day 182/183 in Figure 2, respectively.
 Improvement of lung function was maintained for 24 hours after the first dose and consistently maintained over the 26-week treatment period with no evidence of tolerance.
-(See Figure 1 and Figure 2.)
+(See Figures 1 and 2.)